brandonlw/Psychson/README.md

 As long as you are using the correct firmware image for your controller version and NAND chip, there is no harm in downgrading to an earlier version (such as from 1.10.53).

 ## Getting Started
+*See [Known Supported Devices](https://github.com/adamcaudill/Psychson/wiki/Known-Supported-Devices) for information on supported devices; use on an unsupported device may cause permanent damage to the device.*

 To get started, you'll need to obtain a burner image, which is the 8051 executable responsible for flashing firmware to the drive.

 See [Obtaining a Burner Image](https://github.com/adamcaudill/Psychson/wiki/Obtaining-a-Burner-Image) on the wiki for more information.